-A tanning shop is set to open at the new retail park on the site of the old Beechdale swimming baths site.
-The Tanning Shop has confirmed it will open in a unit between Greggs and Subway – creating six jobs.
+A new tanning shop is opening at the Beechdale retail park Nottingham, on the site of the old Beechdale swimming baths site.
+The Tanning Shop has confirmed it will open a new sunbed shop between Greggs and Subway – creating six new jobs.

-John Corner, Head of Marketing for The Feel Good Group, the holding company for The Tanning Shop, said: “The shop is ready to go and we are keen to get it open.
+John Corner, Head of Marketing for The Feel Good Group, the holding company for The Tanning Shop, said: “The new tanning salon is ready to go and we are keen to get it open.
 Following the Prime Ministers announcement the new store will open Monday 12th April (subject to no further government changes)..”

 He explained the Beechdale Retail Park matched the company’s “overall location strategy.
-In terms of on-site parking, free on-site parking, we are looking to be alongside retail drawcards, where people will frequent those facilities on a sort of biweekly basis.
+In terms of providing clients with free on-site parking, we are looking to be alongside retail drawcards, where people will frequent those facilities on a sort of biweekly basis.

-“There’s a little bit of personal history in terms of we were based in Nottingham for a number of years.
+“There’s a little bit of personal history in that we we were based in Nottingham for a number of years.
 I am delighted to be applying the new national strategy in Nottingham, to get a second site alongside the existing site in Maid Marian Way.
 Hopefully, it will coincide with the last lockdown and we can look towards unsettled trade for the next period of time.”

 The Beechdale swimming baths shut in 2015 after the city council opened the £16 million Harvey Hadden Sports Village, which has its own swimming facilities.
 The dishevelled former bathhouse, built in the 1970s, was demolished in 2017.
 The site sat empty until work began on the redevelopment in 2019.